vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 - Discover [other optimizers](https://keras.io/optimizers/) besides SGD.
 - Read my [introduction to Convolutional Neural Networks](/blog/intro-to-cnns-part-1/) (CNNs).
 CNNs revolutionized the field of [Computer Vision](/tag/computer-vision/) and can be extremely powerful.
 - Read my [introduction to Recurrent Neural Networks](/blog/intro-to-rnns/) (RNNs), which are often used for [Natural Language Processing](/tag/natural-language-processing/) (NLP).

-I may write about these topics or similar ones in the future, so [subscribe](/subscribe/?src=intro-to-nn) if you want to get notified about new posts.

 Thanks for reading!